Interim Executive Director

 Nominations can also be made by PCO members and PCO advisory board members.
 PCO will accept nominations via mail, email and phone.

 Board members are selected by the membership at the Annual Meeting.

 Advisory board members should be good communicators and be willing to contribute to the organization, chair committees, help at events, etc.

 Advisory board nominees must submit an advisory board application by November 15th prior to the next election.

 The next advisory board term begins on the first board meeting following the election.

 The advisory board meets quarterly.
-Typically, 3 meetings take place at the PCO office in Spring Mills, PA and one is held in the Lancaster County, PA area.
-Members may attend by phone or web connection.
+Typically, meetings take place at the PCO office in Spring Mills, PA or at other venues in the central PA area.
+In-person attendance is preferred but members may attend by phone or web connection.
 (Travel expenses are reimbursed upon request.)